azer/prova-retired/README.md

 fox is a new JavaScript testing framework running on NodeJS and browsers.
-It doesn't require config or HTML files and, it comes with NO CEREMONY, just let's you write and run tests in such a simple and quick way.
+It doesn't require config or HTML files. it comes with NO CEREMONY, just let's you write and run tests in such a simple and quick way.

 ```bash